RajkumarGalaxy/dataset/README.md

-My miscellaneous files
-Also includes: Codes/works in development stage
-Also includes: Codes/works not ready for production
+# Corpus collection
+txt files | for practice only, not for commercial use